Bumblebee Gravity -- Lessons from Perturbation Theory: Introduction

 The ultimate goal of physics can in some sense be said to be finding a ``theory of everything'', a single theory which gives accurate predictions at all scales, from the Big Bang to the present day and from cosmological scales to subatomic particles.
 Such a theory, sometimes called ``quantum gravity'' has been eluding scientists for over fifty years.
 There are many quantum-gravity candidate theories in the literature, for example string theory, loop quantum gravity, causal dynamical triangulation, Ho\v{r}ava-Lifshitz gravity, and more, with the latter three claiming to resolve the non-renormalizability problem of general relativity (and thus allowing for canonical quantisation) whereas string theory attempts to unify all fundamental interactions.
 A feature which appears in several proposals to quantum gravity is that of {\it broken spacetime symmetries}, which was highlighted by Kostelecky \& Samuel in Ref.\ \refcite{KostSam1} where it was shown that local Lorentz symmetry can be spontaneously broken in string field theory.
 As such, an EFT framework known as the Standard-Model Extension was developed\cite{SME1} to help search for minute departures from exact local Lorentz, {\it CPT}, and diffeomorphism symmetry\footnote{For all current constraints, see the Data Tables \cite{datatables}}, and whilst several hints of violation have been found (see for example Refs\ \refcite{violation1}, \refcite{violation2}), it is not currently enough to claim a detection.

 A popular vector-tensor theory which was first written down in 1989 in Refs.\ \refcite{bb1}, \refcite{bb2} and later found to be a vector subset of the Standard-Model Extension is known as the {\it bumblebee model}, which incorporates spontaneous violation of local Lorentz symmetry (and therefore also diffeomorphism symmetry).
 This model, thanks to its relative simplicity, has been the subject of a significant amount of study in the last decades\footnote{A search around the time of writing reveals over 180 papers in the last 10 years.}, especially in the context of compact objects such as Schwarzchild-like solutions\cite{casana, xu, QBH}, rotating solutions\cite{ding}, and more.
 In cosmology, the literature is more scarce, with FLRW and AdS solutions at the background level\cite{carlos}, cosmological tests with CMB data\cite{CMB}, anisotropic cosmological solutions\cite{aniso} and more.
-We note the existence of a more general vector-tensor theory known as generalized Proca theory\cite{GP} which, although not strictly related to spacetime-symmetry breaking contains several bumblebee models as subsets, and the literature on cosmology with generalized Proca is larger than that for the bumblebee model\cite{GPcosmo1, GPcosmo2, GPcosmo3}.
-In these proceedings, We summarize some recent work on the existence of a map between bumblebee and generalized Proca, and identify a consistency condition necessary for a healthy bumblebee model.
-Finally, we show a constraint on the bumblebee background value from the speed of gravitational waves.
+We note the existence of a more general vector-tensor theory known as generalised Proca theory\cite{GP} which, although not strictly related to spacetime-symmetry breaking contains several bumblebee models as subsets, and the literature on cosmology with generalised Proca is larger than that for the bumblebee model\cite{GPcosmo1, GPcosmo2, GPcosmo3}.
+In these proceedings, we summarise some recent work on the stability of the bumblebee model, and we identify a consistency condition necessary for a healthy theory.
 These proceedings are based on the results in Ref.\ \refcite{bumblebeeIBS}.
 We use $(-,+++)$ signature and units where $c=\hbar=1$ and $G=1/8\pi M_{\rm Pl}^2$.